 - 395. Survey of Russia: The Russian Empire, the Soviet Union, and the Successor States

 - 396/397.
-Survey of Central and Eastern Europe and the Enlarged European Union OR Eastern Europe in Transformation.
+Survey of Central and Eastern Europe and the Enlarged European Union OR Communism and Capitalism in Eastern Europe.

 - Completion of REEES 401 or equivalent, a seminar from which students produce an in-depth research paper focusing on the region.

 - 20 credits of REES-approved upper-level (300-400) courses on the region including the following distributions:

 - Geographic distribution.
 At least one 3-credit course in each sub-area (Russia, Eastern Europe, and Central Eurasia).

 - Disciplinary distribution.
 At least one 3-credit course in each sub-area (arts/culture, history, and social science).